Labour's Corbyn tells UK PM May: Move your Brexit red lines

-MEDWAY, England (Reuters) - The leader of Britain’s opposition Labour Party said Prime Minister Theresa May must move her red lines if there was any chance of a breakthrough on Brexit.
+MEDWAY, England, May 9 (Reuters) - The leader of Britain’s opposition Labour Party said Prime Minister Theresa May must move her red lines if there was any chance of a breakthrough on Brexit.

 “The talks we are having with the government have been difficult,” Corbyn told reporters in Medway, southern England.
 “There will be a further meeting coming up.”